apollographql/runtime-testing-framework/docs/src/guides/hello-world.md

 $ rtf 'resolve example-test-plans/hello-world/test-plan.yaml'
 ```

-You should see a larger YAML file contianing all of the information `rtf` needs
+You should see a larger YAML file containing all of the information `rtf` needs
 to be able to run the Test Plan.
 So, lets try running it!